 Compliance with Data Privacy Laws

-This is a growing concern for the government, and as a result, those who violate or ignore data privacy laws are finding themselves subject to increasing levels of investigation and enforcement, and penalties that are growing higher and higher.
-HIPAA – GLBA – PCI DSS.
-It is important that businesses understand that the legislation that has been passed regarding compliance with data privacy is not a suggestion or an option: it is national law, and there is an obligation to learn the rules and follow them.
+This is a growing concern for the government, and as a result, those who violate or ignore data privacy laws are finding themselves subject to increasing levels of investigation, enforcement, and penalties.
+It is extremely important that businesses understand how they are expected to destroy customer and patient PHI when it comes time to dispose of computer equipment.

 The HIPAA Security Rule establishes national standards to protect individuals’ EPHI that is maintained by a covered entity.
 The Security Rule requires appropriate administrative, physical and technical safeguards to ensure the confidentiality, integrity, and security of EPHI.

 NIST 800-88 provides guidance to assist organizations in making practical sanitization decisions based on the confidentiality of their information.
 Media sanitization refers to a process, such as hard drive shredding, that renders digital media infeasible for a given level of effort.

 The National Security Agency (NSA/CSS), Department of Defense and the Defense Security Service dictates specifically how contractors destroy digital media.
 All other data destruction organizations issue guidelines.

 The Payment Card Industry Data Security Standard (PCI-DSS) intent was to create an additional level of protection for card issuers by ensuring that merchants meet minimum levels of security when they store, process and transmit cardholder data.